 “'Unlimited' means there's all this possibility... there's so much choice, that you never choose”.
 CharlieHR team member

-2) It opens the door to unfairness
+2) It opened the door to unfairness

 We provided unlimited time off so individuals had the freedom to do what they needed in order to do their best work.

-There's another aspect to this as well.
+There was another aspect to this as well.
 As with every business, Charlie is made up of many different roles that demand very different skill sets and levels of expertise, and we pay people accordingly.
 This naturally means there is a wide range of salaries across the business.